AlexCharlton/play-files/examples/notes.md

 c2, 01, 0a, 0a, 08, 4a, 47, 16, 4b, 11, 13, 0c, 0d,
 c2, 01, 0a, 0a, 08, 4a, 47, 16, 4b, 11, 13, 0c, 0d,

+What are their 32 of?
+- Midi> CC Mappings

 Looking at the first bits:

 Blank: (120bpm)